wurstscript/wurstscript.github.io/README.md

     - Edit the title, excerpt, date, icon, color.
     - Change the `sections` to match the uri of the pages of your tutorial.
 * Write your tutorial pages, being sure to update the heading sections as necessary.

+## Building the page locally:

+1. Check whether you have Ruby 2.1.0 or higher installed:

+    ruby --version

+2. Install Bundler:

+    gem install bundler

+3. Execute `bundle install` in this repository.
+4. Run the server with:

+    bundle exec jekyll serve -b ""